-This appeal is made pursuant to section 18593 of the Revenue and Taxation Code from the action of the Franchise Tax Board on the protest of George E. Boswell against a proposed assessment of additional personal income tax and penalties in the total amount of \$17,687.87 for the year 1979.
+This appeal is made pursuant to section 18593 of the Revenue and Taxation Code from the action of the Franchise Tax Board on the protest of James H. Copeland against a proposed assessment of additional personal income tax and penalties in the total amount of \$5,808.54 for the year 1979.

-Appeal of George E. Boswell
+Appeal of James H. Copeland

-The issue presented by this appeal is whether appellant has established error in respondent's proposed assessment of additional personal income tax or in the penalties assessed for the year in issue.
+The issue presented by this appeal is whether appellant has established error in respondent's proposed assessment of additional personal income tax or in. the penalties assessed for the year in issue.

-On his California personal income tax form 540 for the year 1979, appellant failed to disclose the required information regarding his income, deductions, or credits.
-When appellant failed to comply with respondent's demand that he file a valid 1979 return, the subject proposed assessment was issued.
-Respondent based its estimation of appellant's income for 1379 upon the gross receipts of his chiropractic practice, as reported on his 1978 return, plus a 15 percent growth and inflation factor.
-The proposed assessment includes penalties for failure to file a return, failure to file upon notice and demand, failure to pay estimated income tax, and negligence.
-In his appeal from respondent's action in this matter, appellant has cited the Fifth Amendment privilege against self-incrimination in support of his refusal to file a valid personal income tax return; he also asserts that respondent's estimation of his income is in error.
+On his California personal income tax return form 540 for the year 1979, appellant failed to disclose the required information regarding his income, deductions, or In the space provided for this information, appellant noted his objection to providing the relevant data, based upon his Fifth Amendment privilege against When appellant failed to comply with self-incrimination. respondent's demand that he file a valid 1979 return, the subject proposed assessment was issued.
+Respondent based its estimation of appellant's 1979 income upon the! income he reported on his 1977 return, plus a 15 percent growth and inflation factor for both 1978 and 1979; \$36,621 received by appellant from a partnership with which he was involved during the appeal year was also included in his 1979 income.
+The proposed assessment includes penalties for failure to file a return, failure to file upor notice and demand, failure to pay estimated income tax, and negligence.
+In his appeal from respondent's action in this matter, appellant has cited the Fifth Amendment privilege against self-incrimination; he also asserts the respondent's estimation of his income is in error.